Jazbaa: Production

-According to reports John Abraham was supposed to play the male lead in the film.
-However the film-maker Sanjay Gupta dismissed the rumors and said "John was never cast for the role".
+According to reports, John Abraham was supposed to play the male lead in the film.
+However, the film-maker Sanjay Gupta dismissed the rumors and said "John was never cast for the role".
 Irrfan Khan was signed to star opposite Aishwarya and Shabana Azmi, Jackie Shroff, Atul Kulkarni and Chandan Roy Sanyal were confirmed as a part of the film's supporting cast.

-Aishwarya did prepare to portray a lawyer in the film.
+Aishwarya studied to portray a lawyer in the film.
 She met lawyers and even went through various court case clippings to get the nuances of her character right.
 Filming began in January 2015, and the film was shot in and around Mumbai.
 The shooting of the film was completed in 51 days.